-A designer breed that crosses a Chinese Shar-pei with a Siberian Husky, the Sharberian Husky is an intelligent, yet affectionate dog.
+A designer dog that crosses the Shar-pei with a Siberian Husky, the Sharberian Husky is an intelligent, yet affectionate dog.
 While they make excellent family dogs, their stubborn and willful demeanor at times make them better for experienced trainers.

-While they can be sensitive around children, they do better in families with older kids who understand how to interact with them properly.
-Their coloring ranges from beautiful creams and browns to combinations of black and white.
+And while they can be sensitive around children, they do better in families with older kids who understand how to interact with them properly.
+In other words, make sure the kids are old enough to respect these large dogs.

-If you become the owner of a Beaski, get ready for plenty of affection.
+If you become the owner of a Beaski, get ready to be showered with tons of affection.
 Both Beagles and Siberian Huskies are known for being affectionate dogs.
 As such, the hybrid will likely be the same.

 It’s still important to socialize a Beaski early on to make sure they get along with children or other pets.
-And when it comes to appearance, there is some room for variation, and their looks could be a blend of their parents, or they might show more traits from a single side.
+And when it comes to appearance, there is some room for variation.
+Their looks could be a blend of their parents, or they might show more traits from a single side.

 9. Aussie Siberian

-Not to be confused with an Ausky, the Aussie Siberian is instead a cross between a purebred Australian Shepherd and a Siberian Husky.
-They are dogs that pack some serious energy, and can be borderline hyperactive.
+Not to be confused with an Ausky, the Aussie Siberian is instead a cross of the purebred Australian Shepherd and Siberian Husky.
+They’re dogs that pack some serious energy, and can be borderline hyperactive.

-Either way, Sibercaans are known for being extremely trainable, highly intelligent, and active.
+Either way, Sibercaans are known for being extremely trainable, intelligent, and energetic.
 They do best with firm, but caring training that isn’t overly repetitive.
 Sibercaans integrate well into families, but because they may be suspicious of strangers.

 When you cross a Pug with a Siberian Husky you get a designer breed that is affectionate, friendly, and always ready to play.
-Like most Husky mixes, Hugs do well with active families that are ready for exercise and fun.
+Like with most Husky mixes, Hugs do best with active families that can provide plenty of exercise.

 Thankfully, they require less maintenance if they take after the Pug parent for their coat.
 But still be prepared for grooming.
-Hugs are usually quick learners but a firm consistency may be needed if they show some of a Husky’s famous stubbornness.
+Hugs are usually quick learners but a firm consistency may be needed if they show some of a Husky’s infamous stubbornness.

 12. Husky Jack

-Despite sources pointing to this mix being around since the late 1900s, it has yet to be recognized by the American Kennel Club.
+Despite sources pointing to this Husky mix being around since the late 1900s, it has yet to be recognized by the American Kennel Club.
 However, the Husky Jack doesn’t need their approval to be known as a loyal and sweet companion.

-And on top of that they have near boundless energy, the result of combining two lively breeds: the Jack Russell Terrier and the Siberian Husky.
-They don’t see much variation in size and weight, but they come in all sorts of colors.
+On top of that, they have near boundless energy, being the result of combining two lively breeds: the Jack Russell Terrier and the Siberian Husky.
+They don’t see much variation in size and weight, but can come in all sorts of colors.

 13. Pyrenees Husky

-This is one of the larger Husky mixes out there, thanks to the grand size of its Pyrenees side.
-They may look bulky and tough (and sure are), but they are also very gentle dogs that have a sensitive and affectionate streak.
+The Pyrenees Husky is one of the bigger Husky mixes out there, thanks to the grand size of the Pyrenees parent.
+They may look bulky and tough (and they are!), but they’re also very gentle dogs that have a sensitive personality.

-For this reason, they work well as therapy dogs.
-But also be ready for plenty of energy.
-The Pyrenees Husky comes from a line of working dogs.
+For this reason, they work well as therapy dogs, though still retaining high energy.
+In fact, the Pyrenees Husky comes from a line of working dogs.
 So, they appreciate having the chance to be active with families that love hikes or other activities.

-There can be hints of stubbornness and a knack for independence in them, which might make dealing with them difficult on occasion.
-But if you are patient, they are likely to come around.
+There can have hints of stubbornness and a knack for independence in them, which might make dealing with them difficult on occasion.
+But if you are patient, they are likely to come around with consistent training.

 Both of the Huskita’s parent breeds go way, way back.
-The Siberian Husky has been around for ages in northern Russia, and the Akita can trace its roots several hundred years back in Japan.
+The Siberian Husky has been here for ages, originating from northern Russia.
+Likewise, the Akita Inu can trace its roots several hundred years back in Japan.

 Huskitas take the energy of a Husky and the loyalty of an Akita – combined into a single designer dog breed.
-As such, there can be some variation in their coat, but it is generally short to medium in length with coloration coming from one or both parents.
+As such, there can be some variation in their coat, but it will generally be short to medium in length with coloration coming from one or both parents.

 15. Siberian Cocker

 Combining the sportiness of the American Cocker Spaniel and the hyper energy of Huskies, the Siberian Cocker turns out to be an agile and delightful dog.
 There will be variation in height, especially in male Siberian Cockers.

-They are naturally friendly and playful, so they can even get along well with children.
-In addition to time spent brushing, be ready to deal with some stubbornness (a common misconception for low intelligent dogs).
+They’re naturally friendly and playful, so they can even get along well with children.
+In addition to time spent grooming, be ready to deal with some stubborn streaks (a common misconception for low intelligent dogs).

 With proper care, Huskimos are great around children and strangers due to their sociable and loving temperaments.
-But with their strong will and intelligence, it is vital that owners exert their authority confidently, but carefully.
+But with their strong will and intelligence, it’s vital that owners exert their authority confidently, but carefully.
 Aggression is not the way to go.

-They are ready to fit into the pack hierarchy of your home.
+Huskimos are ready to fit into the pack hierarchy of your home.
 After all, both parent breeds have the pack-dog mentality.
-You’ll still need to let them know you are the boss.
-A kind, but firm, and friendly boss.
+You’ll still need to let them know you’re the boss – a kind, but firm, and friendly “boss.”

 A cross between the Australian Cattle Dog and the Siberian Husky, this breed really shines when it comes to intelligence.
 Both parent breeds are known to pack some serious brains, and it shows in this hybrid breed.

-Owners should keep in mind that the Ausky might not get along well with small children or pets due to a combination of the Husky’s prey drive and the Australian Cattle Dog’s somewhat nippy instincts.
-But, early socialization might curb the worst of these tendencies.
+Keep in mind, the Ausky might not get along well with small children or other pets due to a combination of the Husky’s prey drive and the Australian Cattle Dog’s somewhat nippy instincts.
+Early socialization is your best bet to curb these tendencies.